- Search The Registry

 *Red Allen was born on this date in 1908.
 He was a Black Trumpet player and singer.

-Starting in 1934 he joined Mills Blue Rhythm Band until he left them in 1937 to rejoin Luis Russell's band which was fronted by Louis Armstrong at that time.
-He stayed with them until 1940 when he began leading small groups in New York nightclubs and played on records by Jelly Roll Morton, and Sidney Bechet.
-He continued to record his own records, as well as tour with Billie Holiday, and others throughout the 1940s.
-In the 1950s and 1960s Allen remained active recording with his old friends George Lewis, Coleman Hawkins, and with Kid Ory.
-Red continued playing up until his death on April 17, 1967 from pancreatic cancer.
+Starting in 1934 he joined Mills Blue Rhythm Band until he left them in 1937 to rejoin Luis Russell's band, which was fronted by Louis Armstrong at that time.
+He stayed with them until 1940, when he began leading small groups in New York nightclubs and played on records by Jelly Roll Morton and Sidney Bechet.
+He continued to record his own records, as well as tour with Billie Holiday and others throughout the 1940s.
+In the 1950s and 1960s, Allen remained active in recording with his old friends George Lewis, Coleman Hawkins, and with Kid Ory.
+Red continued playing up until his death on April 17, 1967, from pancreatic cancer.